+KLC is a global network of Christian scholars based in Cambridge, whose rigorous interdisciplinary inquiry is enriched by the insights of faith, community and wisdom, producing a transformative body of research that deepens public discourse and serves the common good.
 The question How then shall we live? is a perennial challenge.
 However, today we face a smorgasbord of challenges across the cultural spectrum.
-If Christ is the clue to all that is then he is the clue to how then shall we live.
+If Christ is the clue to all that is, then he is the clue to how then shall we live.
 KLC is committed to pursuing that clue which is Christ with all the rigour we can muster.
-Our particular contribution is at the level of Christian scholarship across the disciplines while also making our work available at an accessible level.
+Our particular contribution is at the level of Christian scholarship across the disciplines oriented towards praxis, while also making our work available at an accessible level.

 Rev Dr Craig G. Bartholomew is the Director of KLC and one of the Trustees.
 Craig is a native South African, and a graduate of Oxford University and the University of Bristol.
 He is the author and editor of numerous books, and is currently working on a multi-volume project entitled “Old Testament Origins and the Question of God.”
 Craig is Senior Research Fellow, Adjunct Faculty at Trinity College, Bristol, and supervises doctorates through them for the University of Aberdeen.
 Craig loves gardening, is passionate about horses and dressage in particular, and enjoys crafts and jewellery making in particular.